 These processes benefit the users as they are efficient, scalable, and have a higher execution limit.
 There are four different ways to implement Asynchronous Apex:

-• Future methods are termed the “set it and forget it” method.
-Typically used for long-running operations and are set to execute in the future.
+Future methods aretermed the “set it and forget it” method.
+They are typically used for long-running operations and are set to execute in the future.

-• Batch Apex processes operations work with thousands or even millions of records.
-Typically, such a number will hit the governor limit, but batch Apex forms groups these records and processes them one by one.
+Batch Apex processes operations work with thousands or even millions of records.
+Typically, such a number will hit the governor limit, but batch Apex forms groups these records and processes them individually.

 Asynchronous Apex methods are used to perform complex business needs that generally surpass the defined governor limits of Salesforce.

-Salesforce offers an excellent testing feature for getting coverage for your Apex code.
+Salesforce offers an excellent testing feature to get coverage for your Apex code.
 Apex testing is a process that involves creating classes with data and running them in Salesforce to test your code behavior and coverage.

 Ideally, you should have a minimum of 75% test coverage of your Apex class.
 Any class with less than 75% coverage shouldn’t be deployed to production.